What Is Colocation (Colo)? Everything You Need To Know

 Think of it as housing your servers in someone else’s highly secure, always-on building, while still maintaining full control over your IT infrastructure.

-What Is a Colocation Facility?
+What Is A Colocation Facility?

 A colocation facility is a professionally managed data center designed to store IT equipment for multiple tenants.
 Because you’re sharing the building and resources with other companies, you gain access to enterprise-grade infrastructure at a fraction of the cost of building your own data center.